silicons/Citadel-Station-13-RP/engines.md

   - if any core functions require power this is where it's input from.
   - this takes power from a wire. so yes, losing engine power bad
   - on the bright side, cutting the apc doesn't just fuck the engine now lol
-  - **all supporting machinery receive power
+  - **all supporting machinery receive power from this.** the engine therefore technically does not need an APC

 #### pipenet adapter

+-

 #### LASERS